flathub/com.google.AndroidStudio/README.md

 sudo semodule -X 300 -i my-RenderThread.pp
 ```

-For a security-sensitive topic like this, you can install `sealert`, which shall appear when `gnome-abrt` does, and inform the user that this approach is correct.
+Because this is a matter of security, on Fedora, the user can install `sealert`, which shall appear when `gnome-abrt` does, and inform the user that this approach is correct.
+It is an official Red Hat tool.

 ### On copy-on-write filesystems